Brandon Deville

-Brandon Deville (born 17 February 1993) is a Belgian footballer who plays for Sporting Hasselt.
-He plays as a defensive midfielder.
+Brandon Deville (born 17 February 1993) is a Belgian footballer who plays for Etoile Elsautoise.
+He plays as a Left midfielder.

 Career

 Deville was born in Verviers, Belgium.

 On 27 June 2012, Deville signed a two-year contract for French side AC Ajaccio.
 He left the youth ranks from R.S.C.
 Anderlecht for a professional career at Corsica.
 However, he didn't make any appearance during the 2012–13 season.
-He made his Ligue 1 debut at 25 August 2013 for AC Ajaccio at home to OGC Nice.
+He made his Ligue 1 debut on 25 August 2013 for AC Ajaccio at home to OGC Nice.
 He replaced Chahir Belghazouani after 71 minutes in a 0–0 draw at Stade François Coty.

 At the end of his contract with AC Ajaccio, Deville signed with Lommel United in June 2015.

 Ahead of the 2019-20 season, Deville joined Sporting Hasselt.